paypal/nemo-core/README.md

 # Nemo

-Nemo Provides a simple way to add selenium automation to your NodeJS web projects.
+Nemo provides a simple way to add selenium automation to your NodeJS web projects.
 Provides plugin architecture to incorporate custom features to your tests.

 Nemo works best with a test runner and task runner.
 But in this README we will only cover setup and architecture of Nemo